jpbottaro/anna/README.md

 ## Description

-A series of experiments using neural nets with tensorflow.
+A series of experiments using neural nets with tensorflow, currently focused on multi-label text classification.

+## Current Support

+It supports LR/FFNs/RNNs, and several of the common datasets for MLC (e.g.
+Reuters-21578/RCV1-v2).
+See some results in our [notebooks](notebook/text).

 ## How to run